-We have launched recruitment for a two phase project to investigate the concept of priming and enhancing the formation of memory using these ideas.
+We have launched a two phase project to investigate the concept of priming and enhancing the formation of memory using these ideas.
 The active part of this project will run from September 2021 to July 2022.
 We have recruited 40 schools who are currently participating in this research.
 If you are interested in being part of this research (we still have space for further schools in phase 2) or any other research projects then drop me an email at email@example.com or you can find me on Twitter at @englishspecial.

 Dr James Shea, Principal Lecturer in Teacher Education